tomeshnet/europe-2017/README.md

 This started off with various Toronto Meshers expressing interest to attend [34c3](https://en.wikipedia.org/wiki/Chaos_Communication_Congress), then started talks about a longer trip to connect with mesh communities across Europe (like... _irl_), crashing European conferences and running this whole thing as a nomadic hackathon that'll go on for months.

-The dates are still a year out, but let's start collecting items of interest and put together a rough iternary.
+The dates are still a year out, but let's start collecting items of interest and put together a rough itinerary.
 The trip is not exclusive to Toronto Mesh members, and some people in the mesh community outside of the city have also expressed interest.
 Please submit Pull Requests to add to the information below and state your expected participation.

 Join our chat at [tomesh:tomesh.net](https://chat.tomesh.net/#/room/#tomesh:tomesh.net), which is also bridged to `freenode/#tomesh`.